The Bankrate promise

 - Provide at-home entertainment.
 Most travelers won’t spend every second of every day out and about.
 Leaving some of your favorite books, games or movies out for guests can help them unwind after a long day of exploring.
 You can also leave a scrapbook of your favorite adventures, which can help renters get to know their hosts.

-Protecting yourself as a host
+Protecting yourself as an Airbnb host

 - Set house rules.
 Be upfront with guests about what they can and cannot do while they stay at your listing.